 Alternative Investment Funds, often abbreviated as AIFs, have become a buzzword among sophisticated investors, especially High Net Worth Individuals (HNIs).
-As of September 2023, India has 1,200+ registered AIFs.
-This domain has witnessed remarkable growth, underscored by the 30% surge in commitments which escalated from INR 6.41 trillion in the fiscal year 2021-22 to a staggering INR 8.33 trillion in 2022-23.
-This growth translated to a substantial jump of INR 1.92 trillion within a year!
-The total assets under management (AUM) of AIFs have grown at a CAGR (Compound Annual Growth Rate) of 28% over the last five years.
-1
+As of November 2024, India has nearly 1,400 registered AIFs.
+This domain has witnessed remarkable growth, underscored by an almost 77% surge in commitments which escalated from Rs.
+22.73 trillion in the fiscal year 2021-22 to a staggering Rs.
+40.19 trillion in 2023-24.
+This growth translated to a substantial Rs.
+17.46 trillion jump within two years!
+The total assets under management (AUM) of AIFs have grown at a CAGR (Compound Annual Growth Rate) of 28% between June FY19 and June FY24s.

 An AIF is a privately pooled investment vehicle that gathers funds from investors, Indian or foreign, for investment as per a defined investment policy to benefit its investors.
 With their promise of high returns across diverse asset classes, AIFs are attractive for those aiming to diversify and enhance their portfolios.